Rather than being a

 would come “on the clouds of the heavens” in order to appear

-before the "Ancient of Days," Jehovah God himself, to be glorified and receive
+before Jehovah God, to be glorified and receive

 “dominion and glory and kingdom.”
 There are no literal clouds in heaven for the